 When they returned home, they spent another placid winter in Croglin.
 It was during the following March that Amelia began to hear the unmistakable scratching at her window once more.
 This time, she acted promptly and decisively, screaming for help before the same creature from before managed to gain access to her room.
 Both of her brothers responded quickly, only this time they were armed.
 Her screams also forced the creature to flee, and it was heading back the way it had come when one brother took aim and fired.
 Despite being hit in its leg, the monster still made an escape.
 Only this time, the brothers were able to track it.
-All three discovered that the monster had taken refuge inside a crypt that belonged to a family that once existed in the area.
+The beast had taken refuge inside a crypt that belonged to a family from the area.

-The brothers decided against entering the crypt at the time, preferring to gather a posse and investigate at daybreak.
-When they opened the crypt the following morning, they discovered several coffins.
-Only one of them was intact, but the lid was ajar and laying loose on top of it.
+The brothers decided against entering the crypt at the time.
+Instead, they would gather a posse and investigate at daybreak.
+When they opened the tomb the following morning, they discovered several coffins.
+Only one of them was intact, but the lid was ajar and laying loosely on top of it.
 Inside was a corpse with a fresh bullet wound in one leg.
-The body was removed, brought outside the crypt, and ignited.
+They removed the body, brought it outside the crypt, and lit it on fire.
 This was the tale of the Croglin Vampire.

 Investigation of the Story

-Some folks believe it never happened at all.
+Some folks believe the tale never happened at all.
 In 1924, Charles Harper decided to investigate the legend.
-Not overly convinced about the validity of the account, he traveled to Cumberland and began to research the tale personally.
-One of the discoveries he made was that there was no such place as Croglin Hall.
+Not overly convinced about the validity of the account, he traveled to Cumberland and began to research.
+Harper discovered that there was no such place as Croglin Hall.
 He did find evidence of Croglin Low Hall and High Hall.
 According to Harper in his 1907 book Haunted Houses, “Croglin Hall is probably the house indicated, but it is at least a mile distant from the church, which has been rebuilt.
-The churchyard contains no tomb which by any stretch of the imagination could be identified with that described by Mr. Hare.”
+The churchyard contains no tomb which, by any stretch of the imagination, could be identified with that described by Mr. Hare.”

 The story was challenged by another researcher, F. Clive Ross, in the 1930s.
 Ross took the time to interview the locals and came to the conclusion that Croglin Low Hall was actually Croglin Grange.
 The Grange did have a chapel on the grounds, which was built on the foundations of an earlier church.
 One of the locals that Ross interviewed was a lady called Mrs. Parkin.
 This resident of Ainstable claimed to have personally known a descendant of the Fisher family.
 Mrs. Parkin indicated that he was born in the 1860s and knew the vampire story from his grandparents.
 The lady also revealed that the deed to the property stated that until 1720, Croglin Low Hall was Croglin Grange.